 The sad thing about living a chaotic, drug-fueled anti-social life-style is that you will never have a fullfilled, mature, settled, loving relationship.
 Once again I was released from prison and I went to the only place I knew… Back to the streets and chaos that I knew… I was 48 years old and all the short periods that I was out of insttutions, I would find myself with another working girl.
 A lady of the night.
 Sadly, a prostitute that was no-doubt emotionally damaged as much as I was.
 Except this one gave me support and encouragement to not go stealing for her…She treated me with a respect that I had not experienced before.
 We both got free from from addiction and I was just living a life the way she taught me.
 I really believed her, as she had two grown up children therefore, she must know more about life than me.
 Sadly she did, only, it was not for the good of me.
-She took advantage of my lack of emotional intelligence and abused that very sadistically for over a year.
+She took advantage of my lack of emotional intelligence and abused that very sadistically for nearly a year.
 Sadly, I didn’t know any different and socially/emotionally I was always on the back foot.
+I was vulnerable and uncertain, this meant that I was playing, ‘Follow the leader…

 Being released from my 12 year sentence was a real struggle for me.
 This time, I had done over a decade in one sentence.
-Infact, because I was unruly, I served 10 years & 4 months out of the 12 years sentence.
+Infact, because I was unruly, getting such a long sentence is difficult to except for the first couple of years.
+I served 10 years & 4 months out of the 12 years sentence.
 I really was in an alien environment.
 I was a big grown man who had survived some the countries most violent prisons yet, on release I was emotionally stumped.

 I had been in institutions since I was a small boy.
 Therefore, I never had any emotional relationships to grow, interact and/or mature with.
 A person grows emotionally within every interaction and experience.
 Moreover, life helps you grow with your current age.
 However, as I was never involved with anyone emotionally, I never had any experiences, interactions or coping mechanisms to deal with my emotions.
 Therefore, my emotional side of me, as a person, sadly failed to grow.